 Practical information for your visit:

-• Opening Hours: Check the official website for current opening hours and special exhibitions.
+Check the official website for current hours and exhibition updates. - Admission

 Skip the lines and secure your tickets here early – your unforgettable Stuttgart adventure starts with one quick booking